 A student will work under the supervision of a member of the full time faculty and assist in providing research assistance to the faculty member in furtherance of a substantial scholarly endeavor or assist in grading formative assessments and providing supplemental instruction to lower level students.
 This endeavor will broaden or deepen a student’s knowledge of a law topic beyond that provided in a standard offering of a course’s material.
-A student must meet with the faculty member for an hour each week of the semester and provide an average of at least three hours per week in assistance to the supervising faculty member to receive credit for an assistantship.
-Prerequisite: Completion of all the required first year courses and the course for which assistance will be provided
+A student must complete and document 65 hours of work and in the case of a teaching assistantship, [substantial experience].
+The supervising faculty member will verify completion of requirements to earn credit.
+Prerequisite: Completion of all the required first year courses and, if a teaching assistantship, the course for which assistance will be provided

 Bar Preparation Studies – 3 credit hours (required course)

-Bar Preparation Studies (BPS) is a bar preparatory course that will build on the analytical, writing and organizational skills taught across the ASL curriculum with the goal of enhancing a student’s ability to prepare for the July bar examination.
-Although the most intensive preparation for the bar will occur in the six to eight weeks before the bar examination, BPS will prepare students for that period of study and practice by introducing them to the format and components of the bar exam and the scope of the task, and by conveying information about study and organizational skills.
-Students will review selected substantive topics, learn methods by which to review the tested areas of law, complete practice essay, multiple choice and performance test questions, and receive individualized feedback on written answers.
-This course is not intended to replace commercial bar preparation courses.
-While this course focuses on the Multistate Bar Examination subjects (Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property and Torts), the class will also be divided into smaller sections, with additional meeting sessions to be scheduled, based on the state bar exam being taken by students.
-Prerequisites: demonstrating proficiency in the following subjects either by earning a PR when taking the course or through subsequent retesting or remedial measures as permitted by the Academic Standards in Chapter 5 — Civil Procedure I & II; Contracts I & II; Property I & II; Constitutional Law I & II; Criminal Law; Criminal Procedure; Torts; and, Evidence
+Bar Preparation Studies (BPS) is a bar preparatory course that will build on the analytical, writing and organizational skills taught across the ASL curriculum with the goal of enhancing a student’s ability to prepare for the bar examination.
+Although the most intensive preparation for the bar will occur in the nine to eleven weeks before the bar examination, BPS will prepare students for that period of study and practice by introducing them to the format and components of the bar exam and the scope of the task, and by conveying information about study and organizational skills.
+Students will review selected substantive topics, learn methods by which to review the tested areas of law, complete practice essays, multiple choice and performance test questions, and receive feedback on practice questions.
+This course is not intended to replace commercial bar preparation courses, but rather to introduce (or re-introduce) students to tested substantive law and many of the strategies needed to perform well on the bar exam.
+While this course focuses on the Multistate Bar Examination subjects (Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property and Torts), the class will also include additional sessions and lectures on state subjects, based on the state bar exam being taken by students. — Civil Procedure I & II; Contracts I & II; Property I & II; Constitutional Law I & II; Criminal Law; Criminal Procedure; Torts; and, Evidence.

-Business Associations – 4 credit hours (required course)
+Business Associations/Agency or Business Organizations – 4 credit hours (required course)